 There are many types of drones out there.
 The current idea is to put four or more propellers on a craft and soar it into the air.
 While these aircraft fuselage designs are not made to help with flight, the propellers do all the work, there are machines that have a more traditional airplane design, with wings – we call them fixed-wing drones.

 A quick trip to the local hobby shop and you’ll find many model airplanes, you might call them RC airplanes.
 That’s kind of it, folks, the way we define a ‘drone’ today, your old model airplane, designed with fixed wings, is a drone.
-Of course, what we want to look at today is not model airplanes, we’re more interested in VTOL aircraft.
+Of course, what we want to look at today is not the traditional model airplanes, we’re more interested in VTOL aircraft.

 VTOL: Vertical Take Off and Landing.